Thailand launches Huawei 5G test bed, even as US urges allies to bar Chinese gear

 Reuters reported exclusively on Jan.
 30 that the European Commission was considering proposals that would ban Huawei from 5G networks, but that work was at an early stage.

-For Thailand, security concerns over Huawei's equipment come second to its competitive pricing versus that by US firms, said Pranontha Titavunno, Chairman of the Information Technology Industry Club of the Federation of Thai Industries.
+For Thailand, security concerns over Huawei's equipment come second to its competitive pricing versus that by U.S. firms, Pranontha Titavunno, Chairman of the Information Technology Industry Club of the Federation of Thai Industries, said.

 "We don't think about it because their products are decent and affordable," Pranontha told Reuters.